Federated Distributionally Robust Optimization with Non-Convex Objectives: Algorithm and Analysis: ASPIRE-ADP

+In Eq. (\ref{eq:7_30_36}), $\beta_1$ serves as a threshold to determine the presence of stragglers in a distributed system, thereby deciding whether a mode switch is necessary. $\beta _1$ can be flexibly selected based on the requirements of the distributed system.
+For example, 1) a fixed time threshold (e.g., 10 seconds) can be employed as $\beta_1$, under the rationale that any worker failing to communicate with the master node for an extended period can be considered a straggler \cite{xu2018chronos}.
+2) $\beta_1$ can also be selected based on the average delay ${\rm{AVE}} \{ \mathcal{T}_j\}$ in the distributed system.
+As discussed in \cite{ouyang2016straggler}, a worker is identified as a straggler if its delay reaches twice the average delay, thus we can select $\beta _1 = 2 {\rm{AVE}} \{ \mathcal{T}_j\}$.

-where $1\le s<N$ is an integer, $\beta _1$ is the threshold. $\mathcal{T}_j$ denotes the estimated delay of worker $j$, and master can obtain $\mathcal{T}_j$ based on the communication time interval with worker $j$.
-We give an example to show how ASPIRE-ADP works, which can be seen in Figure 2.
+We give an example to show how ASPIRE-ADP works, which can be seen in Figure \ref{fig:adaptive}.
 In the experiment, we assume that there are three workers in a distributed system.
-In the first time interval (time 0$\sim$10s and 40$\sim$50s), all workers have the similar time delay.
-And in the second time interval (time 10$\sim$40s), there is a straggler (\textit{i.e.}, worker 3), which leads to larger delay than the other two workers.
-As shown in Figure 2, ASPIRE-ADP can adjust NAW according to the estimated delay information.
+In time intervals 0$\sim$900s and 1300$\sim$2000s, all workers have the similar time delay.
+In the time interval 900$\sim$1300s, there is a straggler (\textit{i.e.}, worker 3), which leads to larger delay than the other two workers.
+As shown in Figure \ref{fig:adaptive}, ASPIRE-ADP can adjust NAW according to the estimated delay information.